ox-it/mobileoxford-sencha/src/lib/sencha2_preview/docs/guides/class_system/README.md

 ## Dependencies and Dynamic Loading

 Most of the time, classes depend on other classes.
-The Human class above depends on the Animal class because it extends it - we depend on Animal being present to be able to define Animal.
+The Human class above depends on the Animal class because it extends it - we depend on Animal being present to be able to define Human.
 Sometimes you'll make use of other classes inside a class, so you need to guarantee that those classes are on the page.
 Do this with the `requires` syntax:

     Ext.define('Human', {
         extend: 'Animal',